Allergy and intolerance

 - When you book a table, tell the person taking the booking about your food allergy or intolerance and ask them to check with the chef that they can provide you with a meal that doesn’t contain the food you are allergic to.

-- When you arrive at a restaurant make sure the waiter knows about your food allergy.
+- On arrival, make sure the waiter knows about your food allergy.

 Ask about the dishes

-- Always ask the waiter or waitress – food allergens are not always stated on menus.
+- Always ask the waiter – food allergens are not always stated on menus

-- Tell them what you would like to order and ask them to check with the chef that the dish does not contain the food you need to avoid.
-If you can, speak to the chef personally.
+- Give staff your order and ask them to check with the chef that the dish does not contain the food you need to avoid.
+Speak to the chef personally if you can

 Ask about cross contamination

-Ask staff whether your food will be prepared with different equipment and utensils that are separate to those used for foods containing the allergen in order to avoid cross contamination, for example your food will not be cooked in the same oil as the ‘risk’ food or cut up with the same knife.
+Ask staff if your food will be prepared with equipment and utensils that are separate to those used for foods containing the allergen, to avoid cross contamination

 Don’t assume because you ate a dish safely in one restaurant that it will be made the same way the next time or in a different restaurant.